patrickhidalgo/lrthw_exercises/chapter_4/Readme.md

 1 .I used 4.0 for space_in_a_car, but is that necessary?
 What happens if it's just 4?

->In this specific example it is not necessary because all of the calculations and answers happen to be integers.
-The output does not change.
+> It is necessary because you can't put 3.75 people in a car.

 2. Remember that 4.0 is a floating point number.
 It's just a number with a decimal point, and you need 4.0 instead of just 4 so that it is floating point.